connectordb/connectordb.io/pipescript/docs/basics.md

 Hi!
 You are probably here because you want to use PipeScript for some data analysis task.
 Let's get started!

+It is highly recommended that you follow along with the tutorial and experiment using the try-it editor for PipeScript:

+<a href="/pipescript" class="button alt"><i class="fa fa-pencil-square-o"></i> PipeScript Online Editor</a>

 Datapoint
 =============